Home

 38. Then certain of the scribes and of the Pharisees answered, saying, Master, we would see a sign from thee.

-39. But he answered and said unto them, An evil and adulterous generation seeketh after a sign; and there shall no sign be given to
+39. But he answered and said unto them, An evil and adulterous generation seeketh after a sign; and there shall no sign

-it, but the sign of the prophet Jonas:
+be given to it, but the sign of the prophet Jonas:

-and three nights in the heart of the earth.
+nights in the heart of the earth.
+Matthew 12.38-40

 And true to His word The LORD rose exactly three days and three nights after dying, ON SATURDAY AFTERNOON.

-Some say that Christ died on the Passover, near sunset of the 14th - I see no way possible to have The LORD dead for three days
+Some say that Christ died on the Passover, near sunset of the 14th - I see no way possible to have The LORD dead for

-and three nights and have Him die on the 14th.
+three days and three nights and have Him die on the 14th.

-Unless, we believe the women passed up a normal workday opportunity to tend the LORD's body - I can't believe they would do so.
+Unless, we believe the women passed up a normal workday opportunity to tend the LORD's body - I can't believe they

-Let's say Christ died on Wednesday the 14th = the Passover, then Thursday would be the 15th which is the first day of The Feast of
+Let's say Christ died on Wednesday the 14th = the Passover, then Thursday would be the 15th which is the first day of

-Unleavened Bread - they could not tend the body that day - it is an annual Sabbath.
+The Feast of Unleavened Bread - they could not tend the body that day - it is an annual Sabbath.

 But what about Thursday night / Friday day which would be the 16th?? -

-this would be a normal work day - why not tend the body??
+This would be a normal work day - why not tend the body??

-And if you move The LORD's death to any other day than Wednesday you have the same problem OR a problem with the three days
+And if you move The LORD's death to any other day than Wednesday you have the same problem OR a problem with the

-and three nights - OR BOTH.
+three days and three nights - OR BOTH.

 The LORD died on a Wednesday the 13th of Abib, late - right before sunset, which started the Passover = the 14th.

-I have heard some say that the Jews of Jesus' day were not observing the Passover, just the Feast of Unleavened Bread - as they do
+I have heard some say that the Jews of Jesus' day were not observing the Passover, just the Feast of Unleavened Bread

 This view is in conflict with

-1. After two days was the feast of the passover, and of unleavened bread: and the chief priests and the scribes sought how
+1. After two days was the feast of the passover, and of unleavened bread: and the chief priests and the scribes sought

-they might take him by craft, and put him to death.
+how they might take him by craft, and put him to death.

 2. But they said, Not on the feast day, lest there be an uproar of the people.
+Mark 14.1+2

 So I think it is obvious they were still observing both.

-If they were not then Jesus died on the wrong day - unthinkable - for He was The Passover and He died at exactly the right time -
+If they were not then Jesus died on the wrong day - unthinkable - for He was The Passover and He died at exactly the

-right before the beginning of The Passover, sundown between the 13th and the 14th.
+right time - right before the beginning of The Passover, sundown between the 13th and the 14th.

-The two separate festivals, The Passover (1 day) and The Feast of Unleavened Bread (7 days) have become one seven day
+Two separate festivals, The Passover (1 day) and The Feast of Unleavened Bread (7 days) have become one seven day

 observance.